 Yatras connecting Bharat

-Dr. Subrahmanian Chidambaram detailed about Adiguru Shankaracharya’s travel trail across India.
+Dr. Subrahmanian Chidambaram detailed Adiguru Shankaracharya’s travel trail across India.
 Which was instrumental in uniting the multiple offshoots of Vaidik traditions of India.
 He emphasized the importance of rivers in these arduous journeys of Adiguru who was seeking conversations via logic & reasoning all around.

 Read More – Biography of Adi Shankaracharya